mahdafr/19w_cs5361-labs/README.md

 ## Lab 2: Decision Trees
 The `lab2` directory contains the following files:
+- `_instr.pdf` which contains the instructions for the assignment
 - `magic04.txt` which is the provided dataset
 - `decision_tree.py` which is the  provided script to modify for building a decision tree classification model
 - `regression_tree.py` which is the provided script to modify for building a decision tree regression model